Philip S. Davidson: Role in the USS Roosevelt coronavirus outbreak

 On March 5, 2020, Davidson ordered the aircraft carrier USS Theodore Roosevelt to conduct its long-scheduled visit to Da Nang, Vietnam.
 The port call was politically important, to show United States military strength in a region increasingly unnerved by Beijing's growing territorial claims in the South China Sea.
 However, nearly three weeks prior, on February 14, the United States Navy had ordered all ships in the Indo-Pacific region that had made port calls to quarantine at sea for at least 14 days, the maximum incubation period for the novel coronavirus.
 The navy also directed the Seventh Fleet headquarters in Yokosuka, Japan to screen everyone accessing the fleet's warships and aircraft.
 Davidson chose to accept the risk of possible coronavirus infections, and allow the visit to proceed.

 Within days of completing the port call, sailors aboard the Roosevelt began testing positive for the coronavirus.
 By April 13, nearly 600 sailors had tested positive, with one death, 4,000 sailors had been evacuated from the ship, and the ship's commander, Captain Brett Crozier, had been relieved of command.

+Davidson window

+During his final testimony before the United States Senate Committee on Armed Services on March 9, 2021, Davidson warned that China posed a manifest threat to Taiwan "in the next six years," stating: "Taiwan is clearly one of their ambitions before then.
+And I think the threat is manifest during this decade, in fact, in the next six years."
+This assessment became known as the "Davidson window," a strategic concept referring to the timeframe during which China would develop sufficient military capabilities to attempt control of Taiwan.
+The concept has since become central to U.S. defense planning in the Indo-Pacific and influenced Congressional authorization of $7.1 billion for the Pacific Deterrence Initiative.